 Aukjen T. Ingraham

 Aukjen (pronounced “owk-yen”) Ingraham is an experienced litigator and trial lawyer with more than 17 years of experience in administrative, state, federal, and appellate courts.
-Known for her success rate in winning “unwinnable” cases, she is a strategic thinker and problem solver who is comfortable representing clients on either side of the argument, working with them to attain the best results in difficult situations.
+Known for her success rate in winning “unwinnable” cases, she is a strategic thinker and problem solver.
+Equally comfortable representing plaintiffs or defendants on the right side of an argument, Aukjen works with her clients to attain the best results in difficult situations.

 Her experience spans healthcare, product liability, and transportation litigation.
 Aukjen’s special focus is in railroad and transportation law, with a particular emphasis on catastrophic injury and crisis management.